Connect with others who understand.

 Antimalarials

 Hydroxychloroquine (Plaquenil) is an antimalarial medication frequently used to treat SLE.
-However, long-term use can damage the retina, a risk that increases the longer you take the drug.
+However, long-term use of hydroxychloroquine can damage the retina, a risk that increases the longer you take the drug.

-According to findings published in the journal Eye, about 7.5 percent of people taking hydroxychloroquine for more than five years experienced related eye problems, and after 20 years of treatment, nearly 20 percent had retinal damage.
+According to findings published in the journal Eye, about 7.5 percent of people taking hydroxychloroquine for more than five years experienced eye problems.
+After 20 years of treatment, nearly 20 percent had retinal damage.

 Hydroxychloroquine can cause permanent damage to the eye for people who: